On two families of Enriques categories over K3 surfaces: Introduction

 \subsection{Enriques categories over K3 surfaces}

 The general theory of Enriques categories is developed in \cite{BP23,PPZ23}.
-In this article, we focus on geometric ones over K3 surfaces: a \emph{geometric triangulated category} is an admissible subcategory of the bounded derived category of some smooth proper variety and an \emph{Enriques category} $\sche$ over a K3 surface $S$ is the equivariant category of the category $\cate{D}^b(S)$ by a suitable involution $\Pi\colon\cate{D}^b(S)\rightarrow\cate{D}^b(S)$.
-Unlike the variety case, the involution $\Pi$ will induce a unique residual involution $\funct{U}\colon\sche\rightarrow\sche$ such that $\cate{D}^b(S)\cong\sche^{\funct{U}}$.
+In this article, we only treat geometric ones over K3 surfaces: a \emph{geometric triangulated category} is an admissible subcategory of the bounded derived category of a smooth proper variety and an \emph{Enriques category} $\sche$ over a K3 surface $S$ is a triangulated category which is equivalent to the equivariant category of the bounded derived category $\cate{D}^b(S)$ by a suitable involution $\Pi\colon\cate{D}^b(S)\rightarrow\cate{D}^b(S)$.
+The equivariant structure $\sche\cong \cate{D}^b(S)^{\Pi}$ in turn induces a unique residual involution $\funct{U}\colon\sche\rightarrow\sche$ such that $\cate{D}^b(S)\cong\sche^{\funct{U}}$ and vice versa.

+Similar to ample line bundles on projective varieties, one has a notion of stability condition \cite{Bri07} which can be seen as the polarization on triangulated categories.
+This article will only consider \emph{numerical} stability conditions on some geometric category $\scht\subset\cate{D}^b(X)$ i.e.~those with central charge factoring through the \emph{numerical Grothendieck group} $N(\scht)\subset N(X)$.

-With the equivariant construction (see Theorem \ref{En-equivariant-stability}), a $\funct{U}$-fixed stability condition $\sigma_{\sche}$ on the geometric Enriques category $\sche$ induces a $\Pi$-fixed stability condition $\sigma_{S}$ on $\cate{D}^b(S)$ and vice versa.
+Under the equivariant construction (see Theorem~\ref{En-equivariant-stability}), a $\funct{U}$-fixed stability condition $\sigma_{\sche}$ on the geometric Enriques category $\sche$ induces a $\Pi$-fixed stability condition $\sigma_{S}$ on $\cate{D}^b(S)$ and vice versa.
 Once the two stability conditions are in addition \emph{proper}, meaning that the moduli stacks of semistable objects with a given numerical class and phase are proper algebraic stacks, one can establish the following theorem generalizing \cite[Proposition 7.2]{Nu16}.

-\begin{theorem}{{\cite[Theorem 1.8]{PPZ23}}} Consider a geometric Enriques category $\sche$ over a K3 surface $S$ characterized by the involutions $\funct{U}$ on $\sche$ and $\Pi$ on $\cate{D}^b(S)$, a $\funct{U}$-fixed proper stability condition $\sigma_{\sche}$ on $\sche$, and the induced proper stability condition $\sigma_{S}$ on $\cate{D}^b(S)$.
+\begin{theorem}[{{\cite[Theorem 1.8]{PPZ26}}}] Consider a geometric Enriques category $\sche$ over a K3 surface $S$ characterized by the involutions $\funct{U}$ on $\sche$ and $\Pi$ on $\cate{D}^b(S)$, a $\funct{U}$-fixed proper stability condition $\sigma_{\sche}$ on $\sche$, and the induced proper stability condition $\sigma_{S}$ on $\cate{D}^b(S)$.

 Then for any $\lambda\in N(\sche)$, the moduli stack $\mathfrak{M}_{\sigma_{\sche}}(\lambda)$ is smooth at any point corresponding to a $\sigma_{\sche}$-stable object that is not fixed by the $\funct{U}$-action on $\sche$.
 Suppose in addition that $\lambda$ is fixed by the group automorphism $\funct{U}_*$, then the forgetful functor $\cate{D}^b(S)\rightarrow\sche$ induces a surjective morphism